-- Do the visitors to our website or past visitors to the destination live within a reasonable driving radius of our city, or do they fly here?
+- For now, are you able to focus on visitors to your website or past visitors to the destination who live within a reasonable driving radius of our city?

 - What are the top 10 markets (in priority order) that visitors are traveling from?

 - What type of social content is getting the most interaction – carousel ads that feature stakeholders?
 User-generated content?
 Event promotions?